 Forest and Fish.
-New "Forest and Fish" Forest Practices rules(FFR) intended to protect habitat of fish and certain stream amphibians in the State Forest Practice code (WAC 222) may provide current and future benefits to eagles nesting on commercial timberlands.
-The western Washington rules include minimum 50 ft. no-harvest buffers, and limited entry buffers up to 150 ft on rivers and fish-bearing streams, as well as no-harvest patches at stream intersections, and on unstable slopes and seeps.
-Most of the habitat improvements produced by the Forest and Fish rules, however, will occur further inland than most eagles nest.
-Also, most eagle nests (85%) are >100 ft from water, so many will be beyond these linear riparian buffers.
+The "Forest and Fish" Forest Practices rules (FFR) intended to protect habitat of salmonids and certain stream amphibians in the State Forest Practice code (WAC 222) will provide some current and future benefits to eagles nesting on commercial timberlands.
+The western Washington rules include minimum 50 ft. no-harvest buffers. and limited entry buffers up to 150 ft on rivers and fish-bearing streams, as well as no-harvest patches at stream intersections, and on unstable slopes and seeps.
+Most eagle nests (85%) are >100 ft from water, so many will be beyond the linear riparian buffers required by Forest and Fish rules.
 Forest Practices and associated roads accounted for 23% of bald eagle management plans, while residential development of marine shorelines accounted for most potential impacts to eagle nests.
 Forest practices accounted for a greater portion (38 of 45, or 84%) of communal roost site plans.
 Roosts are often located on slopes above rivers, so it is unclear how often FFR would protect those sites.
 Where suitable nesting or roosting habitat does not currently exist, FFR will eventually produce potential nest sites, although it will require several decades.
-The FFR rules are complex and magnitude of benefits for eagles and other wildlife requires further study.
+In addition to protecting some nests and roosting habitat, the protection of salmonid populations, particularly chum and coho will provide benefit to the bald eagle.
+The FFR rules are complex and the magnitude of benefits for eagles and other wildlife requires further study.

 Shoreline Management Act.
-Loss of nesting habitat and large trees outside of eagle territories may have been slowed somewhat by restrictions on timber harvest by the Shoreline Management Act.
-The current regulation restricts harvest to 30% timber removal every 10 years within a buffer that extends 200 ft from mean high tide for "shorelines of statewide significance."
+Loss of nesting habitat and large trees outside of eagle territories may have been slowed somewhat by restrictions on timber harvest by the Shoreline Management Act (RCW 90.58).
+Regulation restricts harvest to 30% timber removal every 10 years within a buffer that extends 200 ft from mean high tide for "shorelines of statewide significance."
 In the past, timber companies have not found it economical to return and remove additional trees, so many trees have been left in buffers.
-However, if converted to non-forestry uses, the timber can be clearcut (unless restricted by local regulations).
-Proposed revisions of the Shoreline Master Program Guidelines intended to protect listed salmonids (WAC 173-26, Part III and IV) incorporate protection of vegetation, primarily within 100 ft of shorelines, and may protect some additional potential eagle nest and roost trees.
-Although most eagle nests (85%) in Washington are more than 100 ft from the shoreline, the regulations may offer some protection for habitat.
-WDOE predicted that "over time, the rate of habitat degradation on shorelines should slow..."(Washington Dept of Ecology 2000).
-However, these new regulations are on hold, and may not take effect.
-The regulations also include a partial exemption for existing small residential lots, and small lots drastically reduce the options and opportunities for protecting eagle nests in bald eagle management plans.
+Shorelines converted to nonforestry uses are regulated by counties and cities under Shoreline Master Programs required by the Shoreline Management Act (RCW 90.58).
+Local jurisdiction's shoreline Master Programs vary and may include partial exemptions for existing small residential lots, and small lots drastically reduce the options and opportunities for protecting eagle nests in bald eagle management plans.
+Shoreline Master Programs are required to provide for "no net loss of ecological function" (WAC 173-26-186 § 8) Washington Department of Ecology predicted that "over time, the rate of habitat degradation on shorelines should slow..."(WDOE 2000).